driannaird/learn-csharp-dotnet/user-input/readme.md

     // Create a string variable and get user input from the keyboard and store it in the variable string userName = Console.ReadLine();

-    // Print the value of the variable (userName), which will display the input value Console.WriteLine("Username is: " + userName);
+    // Print the value of the variable (userName), which will display the input valu e Console.WriteLine("Username is: " + userName);
 ```